 A standard practice is to request Certificates of Insurance from subcontractors.
 While this is a good start to risk management, did you know that the Certificate is only reliable for the moment it was issued?
 Did you know that the Certificate has no legal bearing on the insurance coverage?

 When someone says 'contractor', most people think of construction.
 However, contractors come in many different forms: they can fix your drain, fix your computer, build or demolish a structure, pick up your groceries, and just about anything else!
 Many times, the contract is tacitly implied and the question of them having insurance never comes up.
 However, when it does, especially in larger construction contracts, the common practice is to ask for a Certificate of Insurance.

-On the surface, this makes sense, as a Certificate of Insurance.
-A Certificate of Insurance will show the policy period, named insured, and what coverages they have.
-Most people ask for a Certificate from the contractor before they allow the contractor to begin working.
-The perception is that if they can provide a Certificate of insurance, they must be insured, and if they’re insured, any damages they cause will be paid by their insurer.
+On the surface, this makes sense, as a Certificate of Insurance will show the policy period, the person/entity insured, and what liability coverages they have.
+Typically, most people ask for a Certificate from the contractor before they allow the contractor to begin working.
+The idea is that if they can provide a Certificate of insurance, they must be insured, and if they’re insured, any damages they cause will be paid by their insurer.

 TL;DR: Certificates of Insurance are a handy spot-check, but to ensure your safety, you’ll need to take extra precautions!